Dogs need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine to keep your dog healthy through winter.

 Read on for our guide to cold weather grooming for your dog.

-During autumn, your dog will shed its summer coat to allow for a thicker, warmer coat for the cold weather (unless they’re a non-shedding breed, such as Poodles or Bichon Frises).
+During autumn, your dog will shed their summer coat to allow for a thicker, warmer coat for the cold weather (unless they’re a non-shedding breed, such as Poodles or Bichon Frises).
 Unlike cats, dogs don’t groom themselves, so they need extra help to keep their thicker winter coat in check and prevent matting.

 If you notice any matting, it’s important to deal with it right away before it gets worse.
 Speak to your vet for advice on how to remove it without causing pain or discomfort.